Complete Golf Store Business Logo

 Playability

-Another factor to consider when purchasing new irons is their playability, which means the ability to form shots and send the golf ball in the appropriate direction.
-This is significant because you require less strokes to break 80 regularly at this point in your golfing career.
+Another factor to consider when purchasing new irons is their playability, which means the ability to form shots and send the ball in the appropriate direction.
+This is significant because you require fewer strokes to break 80 regularly at this point in your career.

 As a general rule, the bigger the club head, the straighter the shot will be.
 It is more challenging to shape shots since the club head is bigger and designed with forgiveness in mind rather than shot forming.